Modified Axelrod Model Showing Opinion Convergence And Polarization In Realistic Scale-Free Networks: Deficiencies Of The Axelrod Model And Our Remedy

-We may also need to take into consideration the boomerang effect, which is the phenomenon in social interaction where attempts to persuade or restrict someone's freedom of opinion result in the adoption of an opposing view.
-This effect occurs when persuasive communication happens with an unintended position, which often strengthens the original attitude an individual holds that it sought to alter.
-Hovland, Janis and Kelly first identified and named the boomerang effect in 1953~\cite{HJK53}.
+We may also need to take repulsive dynamics into consideration.
+The existence of repulsive dynamics and its psychological origin (if it exits) are current research topics.
+One possibility is that the effect is real.
+Supporters of this camp believe that social interaction where attempts to persuade or restrict someone's freedom of opinion could result in the adoption of an opposing view.
+This effect occurs when persuasive communication happens in an unintended position, which often strengthens the original attitude an individual holds that it sought to alter.
+Hovland \emph{et al.} first identified and named it the boomerang effect~\cite{HJK53}.
 The boomerang effect has been observed in various contexts \cite{Boomerang_effect1, Boomerang_effect2}, including consumer behavior, psychological interventions, health policies, and, relevant to our discussion here, political communication.
 In political contexts, attempts to correct misinformation through mock news articles sometimes lead to increased belief in inaccurate information among certain groups~\cite{Boomerang_misinformation_increase}.
+Nevertheless, we need to the caution here as the evidence on the existence of the boomerang effect is controversial and mixed.
+Furthermore, this effect may not be systematic.
+For example, Schultz \emph{et al.} observed it in a field experiment in promoting household energy conservation through the use of different normative messages.
+Moreover, boomerang effect was eliminated by adding an injunctive message~\cite{SNCGG07}.
+Similar conclusions were drawn in the follow up study by Verkooijen \emph{et al.}~\cite{TSM15}.
+In addition, Liu \emph{et al.} found that overinvestment in corporate social responsibility had a boomerang effect on the shareholder value of a company after announcing a recall.
+The effect is more evident when institutional ownership is low or when customer awareness is high~\cite{LLWX19}.
+On the other hand, Tak\'{a}cs \emph{et al.} failed to observe it in their recent study using the University of Groningen students as participants~\cite{TFM16}.
+Bail \emph{et al.} discovered that exposing Democrats (Republicans) with conservative (liberal) social media messages make their views more liberal (conservative).
+However, the change is statistically insignificant~\cite{Bail18}.
+Another possibility is that boomerang effect is neither real nor systematic.
+At least, agents tend to be less affected by ideas from the opposite camp~\cite{T22}.
+If it is so, what is the underlying mechanism for opinion polarization?
+Unfortunately, no definitive answer has been identified.